Date Visited: June 13, 2022

 The natural highpoint is marked with a benchmark just 180 feet north east of this sign.
 Can you find it?

-Well that was interesting!
-The towers and berm I’d been so focused on weren’t where the high point was located.
-I might have gone in the wrong direction and wasted a lot of time searching a man-made berm, but for this NPS sign.
-Now I just needed to figure out which direction was northeast of me to I could head another 180 feet instead.
+Well, that was interesting!
+The towers and berm I’d been so focused on weren’t the high point.
+I might have gone in the wrong direction and wasted a lot of time searching on man-made berm, but for this NPS sign.
+Now I just needed to figure out which direction was northeast of me so I could walk the final 180 feet to the true high point of Washington, D.C.

-As I scanned my surroundings, I could see a second NPS sign up on a rise and started walking in that direction and away from the towers.
+As I scanned my surroundings, I spotted a second NPS sign on a rise and started walking toward it and away from the prominent towers.

 Sure enough, the second sign led me right to the official benchmark just beyond it.
 Buried in the soft green grass, where you might actually miss it, sat a discrete geodetic survey marker announcing that I’d found Point Reno at 409 feet above sea level.
 I’d made it to the top of Washington, D.C.

-With nothing but a grassy park to see around me, I decided to head back to the paved path to check out the towers too.
-As I crested the path, I saw quite a bit of free street parking on Fort Drive NW (for those who don’t want to ride the Metro).
-And then when over to snap a few close-up photos of the two water towers, which were shielded from visitors by a tall chainlink fence.
+When I crested the path paved, I noted quite a bit of free street parking on Fort Drive NW (for those who don’t want to ride the Metro to the high point).
+Then I made my way over to get a few close-up photos of the two water towers, which were shielded from visitors by a tall chainlink fence.

-Later I would learn there was a third red brick tower on the opposite side of the road that used these two Fort Reno water towers as camouflage.
-This third tower – known as the Cartwheel Tower – which was built in 1961 at the height of the Cold War.
+I later learned there was a third red brick tower on the opposite side of the road that cleverly used Fort Reno’s two water towers as camouflage.
+This third tower, known as the Cartwheel Tower, was built in 1961 at the height of the Cold War.

-Of course, technology radically improved next decade and the top-secret project was no longer needed.
-The Cartwheel Tower was turned over to the Federal Aviation Administration in the who found a civilian use for the 100-foot tower instead.
-Meanwhile, the two actual water towers at Fort Reno are managed by the National Park Service.
+Of course, technology radically improved over the 20th and 21st centuries, and the top-secret project was no longer needed.
+The Cartwheel Tower was turned over to the Federal Aviation Administration (FAA), which found a new civilian use for the 100-foot tower.
+Meanwhile, the two water towers at Fort Reno continue to be managed by the National Park Service.

 And so, with relatively little effort, my visit to Washington, D.C.’s high point was complete.
-I was met with blue skies, and was able to put my unsuccessful Mt.
-Rainier bid into the memory books.
-I was heading to the upcoming 2022 Annual Highpointers Konvention (in just two weeks) with a recent win – even if my state higpointing tally remained at 44.
+I was met with blue skies and was able to put my unsuccessful Mt.
+Rainier bid to rest.
+I could head to the 2022 Annual Highpointers Konvention (in just two weeks) with a recent win – even if my state higpointing tally remained at 44.

 DETAILS